 Note: If you are in Google Chrome and the Holman Library page or your research guide won't load in your Canvas classroom, left click on the shield that appears in the URL bar next to the bookmark star and then select: Load unsafe script.

-You can embed a Films on Demand or YouTube video anywhere in Canvas that shows the rich-text editing tools, such as content pages and course announcements.
-We have a step-by-step guide with screenshots (link above) available to help you embed videos directly in your courses.
+You can embed a Films on Demand or YouTube video anywhere in Canvas that supports the rich‑text editor (content pages, announcements).
+We offer a step‑by-step guide with screenshots to help you embed videos directly in your courses.

-Tip: Do not use the URL from your browser bar.
-That URL is specific to that viewing and will not work for the next session.
+Tip: Do not use the URL from your browser bar—it is session-specific and won’t work later.

-Use a screenshot of the video and link it to the video Segment or Title URL.
-Open outside of Canvas.
+Use a screenshot of the video as a link to the segment or title URL.

-Disadvantage: A few more steps than just pasting in a permanent link.
+Disadvantage: Slightly more steps than simply pasting a link.

 Access feature films or documentaries for your hybrid or online class!